Orthognathic Maxillofacial Reconstruction

 What happens during the procedure?

 The exact nature of the procedure can vary based on the condition that is present.
-But the procedure typically involves some form of bone removal and modification, followed by the reconstruction of the skull or jaw with plates or screws.
+The procedure typically involves some form of bone removal and modification, followed by the reconstruction of the skull or jaw with plates or screws.
 The procedure is performed under general anesthesia.

 Is any special preparation needed?